-The Home Base Option encourages parents and the Home-based Coach to work as a team.
-Parents and Home-based Coaches will schedule weekly home visits that last 90 minutes, 1 day a week.
-Parents and Home-based Coaches will work together to discuss the skills and tasks your child needs to support their development.
-Parents' ideas and input will be very valuable and necessary to the Home-based Coach because you know your child better than anyone else.
+The Home Base Option encourages parents and the Home-base Coach to work as a team.
+Parents and Home-base Coaches will schedule weekly home visits that last 90 minutes, 1 day a week.
+Parents and Home-base Coaches will work together to discuss the skills and tasks your child needs to support their development.
+Parent's ideas and input will be very valuable and necessary to the Home-base Coach because you know your child better than anyone else.
 You are your child's first teacher.
-Parents have the opportunity to work with a Home-based Coach to plan activities in the Growing Great Kids Curriculum that the Home Based Program utilizes.
+Parents have the opportunity to work with a Home-base Coach to plan activities in the Growing Great Kids Curriculum that the Home Base Program utilizes.
 Parents will have the opportunity to learn and practice new parenting skills through our Growing Great Kids Curriculum.
 In the GGK Curriculum, Parents are provided with age-appropriate activities, milestone charts, education on child development, and parenting skills.